nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_NablarchBatch.rst

 The following is configured in the initial setup of the Nablarch batch project:

 * Generate the Nablarch batch project
-* Operation check of the Nablarch batch project
+* Confirm communications of the Nablarch batch project

 Overview of the generated project